William McFee: Early years

 The son of John McFee and Hilda Wallace McFee, he was born (as was his sister) on the Erin's Isle, a three-masted ship owned by his father, a sea captain, in London, England.
 The McFee family lived in New Southgate, a northern suburb of London.
 He was educated at Culford School, in Culford, England.

-As a youth, McFee worked in an engineering shop at Aldersgate, wrote a 40-page poem, and lectured on Kipling.
+As a youth, McFee worked in an engineering shop at Aldersgate, wrote a 40-page poem, and lectured on Rudyard Kipling.

 Sailing

 McFee became a mechanical engineer at Richard Moreland & Sons and W. Summerscales & Sons in the City, before going to sea as a marine engineer in 1906.
-He rose to chief engineer in ships of the Woodfield SS Co.; went to the United States in 1911 and wrote books, afterwards going to sea in ships of the United Fruit Company.During World War I he served in the Royal Navy as engineer in various transport ships.
+He rose to the rank of chief engineer in ships of the Woodfield SS Co.
+He migrated to the United States in 1911 and wrote books, afterwards going to sea in ships of the United Fruit Company.
+During World War I, McFee served in the Royal Navy as an engineer in various transport ships.

 After the war, he returned to the United States to live in Roxbury, Connecticut.
-He was with the United Fruit Company, as chief engineer until 1924 when he turned definitively to writing.
+He was with the United Fruit Company, as a chief engineer until 1924 when he turned definitively to writing.